Jeiwan/uniswapv3-book/content/docs/introduction/dev-environment.md

 $ forge init
 ```

-> If you're using Visual Studio Code, add `--init` flag to `forge init`: `forge init --vscode`.
+> If you're using Visual Studio Code, add `--vscode` flag to `forge init`: `forge init --vscode`.
 Forge will initialize
 the project with VSCode specific settings.

 Forge will create sample contracts in `src`, `test`, and `script` folders–these can be removed.